 If the (Grim) Sweeper catches you up, then you’re moving too slow to finish by dawn (average 3.55mph).
 There are cut-off times at every CP and intermediate marshal point.
 If the Grim Sweeper catches you up, or if you get lost as he passes you, you will be retired at next CP that you reach.
 He takes no prisoners.
 He claimed 27 souls in 2013, and the same amount in 2014.
 Be warned!

 Will we be put into groups when it gets dark?

 No, you are allowed to run the event individually.
 If you wish to run in groups or pairs, that is your own choice, it will not be enforced.
 If you’re not a confident navigator then you should not enter, or ensure you are paired with someone at all times who is!

 What map do I need?

-We will provide you with an A3 sized 50K OS map of the event when you arrive.
-An extract of the map, showing the scale is shown below.
+We will provide you with an A3 sized 50K OS map of the event when you arrive, but you are welcome to bring your own

 Will I need to take my own food & drink?